SwarnaMallikaPL/Exno.3-Prompt-Engg/README.md

 ### 3. Chain-of-Thought Prompting
 Prompt Example:
 “A customer wants to return a product after 35 days, but the return policy allows only 30 days.
-First analyze the policy, then decide on a possible exception, and provide a diplomatic response.”
+First analyze the policy, then decide on a possible exception, and provide a diplomatic response”

 ### 4. Role-based Prompting
 Prompt Example: